 What Is a Pulpit?

 Pulpit : a podium or lectern, used inside a church sanctuary for readings, announcements, and foremostly sermons.
 Among those who love using really ancient Latin or Greek words, you might hear it referred to as an ambo.
 It is often elevated above the floor of the altar area.
-In older churches, it has sides, like a rather small cubicle.
+In older churches, it often has sides, like a rather small cubicle.
 Pulpits serve a practical purpose as a stand for holding notes and wired microphones.
 It is a place to which all eyes can be drawn and all attention can be focused.
 That's why podiums abound in auditoriums, classrooms, and legislative halls.
 That's good and even necessary, to a point.
 Yet the pulpit also serves a purpose that's not so good: it sets the speaker apart from the audience.
 Such a thing is highly problematic in Christian churches today, because one of the things that drives people away from the church is the feeling that ministers are treated as an 'authority' class that merits our special attention and focus, especially when they preach sermons.
 It is, of course, their message which very much warrants such attention.
 But that message needs no help from a pulpit, podium, or lectern.
 All it needs is any person who thoughtfully and honestly shares it, in the midst of the gathered people.
 The Spirit will work adaptable with that.
-Christianity is about Jesus Christ, a God who went out to be among us where we are.
+Christianity is about Jesus Christ, a God who went out to be among us where we are incarnation.
 A pulpit says the opposite, just by being there.